Gangaram-Sumanth-Reddy/Gangaram-Sumanth-Reddy/README.md

 - 📫 How to reach me **gsumanthreddy2004@gmail.com**

-- 📄 Know about my experiences [https://gangaram-sumanth-reddy.github.io/Portfolio/](https://gangaram-sumanth-reddy.github.io/Portfolio/)
+- 📄 Know about my experiences [Click Here](https://gangaram-sumanth-reddy.github.io/personal/)

 - ⚡ Fun fact **😄 You know I speak fluent code...and a bit of sarcasm, I believe in coffee first, deploy later..!**